-Further, we can also say that compared to its warm mist counterparts, the cool mist one is safer.
-You can use it in baby’s room, or in rooms where there are pets.
+Further, we can also say that, compared to its warm mist counterparts, the cool mist one is safer.
+You can use it in a baby’s room, or in rooms where there are pets.

 It is very safe.
 The worst that can happen if it topples over is to spill cold water on the floor.

-This is not to say that a warm mist humidifier is not any good.
-It has its unique benefits too.
+This is not to say that a warm mist humidifier is not good.
+It has its own unique benefits, too.